huggingface/hub-docs/docs/hub/spaces-gpus.md

 ## Expose a custom sleep time[[sleep-time]]

-If your Space is running on the default `cpu-basic` hardware, it will go to sleep if inactive for more a set time (currently, 72 hours).
-Anyone visting your Space will restart it automatically.
+If your Space runs on the default `cpu-basic` hardware, it will go to sleep if inactive for more than a set time (currently, 72 hours).
+Anyone visiting your Space will restart it automatically.

 If you want your Space to never deactivate, or if you want to set a custom sleep time, you need to upgrade to a paid Hardware.

-By default, a upgraded Space will never go to sleep.
+By default, an upgraded Space will never go to sleep.
 However, you can use this setting for your upgraded Space to "turn off" (go back to cpu-basic) when it's unused. 😴

 The following interface will then be available in your Spaces hardware settings: